 There are libertarians who support a Universal Basic Income and they are welcome to share their views here.
 If Libertarian Home somehow became a centre for the promotion of that silly and incorrect idea then I would have a problem, but I do not have a problem with the idea being aired and discussed.
 I have faith that the audience will not accept such silliness, and if my faith is to be broken then so be it.

 Likewise if someone has a reason that a group of people ought not to be accepted and approved of; that someone ought not to be supported or ought to be ostracised for good reasons – then that too should be capable of being aired.
-Preferably with some kind of statistics or other evidence.
+The only standard I ask for is that unnecessary disagreements are prevented by due thoroughness.
 Likewise if Libertarian Home somehow becomes a centre for encouraging the hatred of innocent minorities then I would have a problem with that, but I have faith that such endeavours will fail to achieve anything anyway.

 If ever I notice that a problem like this does not resolve itself naturally then I can, and I have, stepped in to set boundaries and limits, but my inclination is not to do so without compelling and serious reasons.
 Has this lead to bad articles on Libertarian Home, I would vote that yes it has.
 Has it lead people to walk away, yes it has.
 Is it the wrong position?
 I think not.

 This has a few implications.
 Authors that are nervous of being associated with controversial views perhaps ought to consider contributing elsewhere, or anonymously, or perhaps under the team by-line.
 Readers also have a responsibility to understand that just because two authors are on the same website they do not necessarily agree.
 Regular readers should have the opposite expectation: that any two authors on this website probably do not agree about much, as is the case for libertarians generally.
 This is viable because this is not a political party.